rohitkhadka1/AI-ML-DS/README.md

 <strong>It is the implementation of basic stuffs only.
-It is not a project.<strong>
+It is a project.<strong>